Old Town Scottsdale Real Estate Market Report — June 2026

 The lowest-incident Old Town Scottsdale Real Estate addresses are the gated condo high-rises with 24-hour security (Scottsdale Waterfront, Optima Camelview, The Mark, Envy) and the residential SFR neighborhoods in 85250 east of Hayden and 85257 east of Miller Road.
 Inside the Entertainment District itself, the most common reports are intoxication-related disturbance, vehicle break-in in unsecured surface parking, and noise complaints during peak nightlife hours.
 Property owners and renters who value quiet should weight their condo selection toward the Waterfront, Optima Camelview, or 85250 east of Hayden rather than buildings directly inside the Saddlebag Trail entertainment cluster.

-Old Town Scottsdale Real Estate Employers & Commute
+Who Are the Major Old Town Scottsdale Real Estate Employers?

 Old Town Scottsdale Real Estate is a job-rich submarket because the inventory sits directly inside Scottsdale’s primary retail, hospitality, and innovation employment cluster.
 Scottsdale Fashion Square anchors approximately 10,000 retail and hospitality jobs across 1.8 million square feet of inventory.
 SkySong (ASU Scottsdale Innovation Center) inside the 85257 portion of this submarket holds 5,000+ jobs across 1.2 million SF of Class A office and over 250 startup companies that have raised $1.5+ billion in venture capital cumulatively.
 The City of Scottsdale municipal headquarters and the Old Town hotel cluster (W Scottsdale, Hotel Valley Ho, Saguaro, Caesars Republic, Aloft, AC Hotel Old Town, Canopy) generate sustained hospitality demand year round and peak demand during spring training and the Phoenix Open.